google/earthengine-community/tutorials/index.md

 var modLSTday = mod11a2.select('LST_Day_1km'); // pull just 1km day LST

 ```
+3. Create a function to convert temperature units.

 We then need to convert temperature from Kelvin to Celsius.
 We can do this by writing a function to do the conversion, and then by mapping over the data.

 ```